ZodiacFRA/piano-trainer/README.md

 ### Features:

 - MIDI connectivity (works with any MIDI compatible keyboard)
+- Keyboard's key count and leftmost key are configurable
 - Track your results' evolution over time
 - For now only 1 "mode" is implemented: